Error Handling

 |---|---|---|

-MODEL_NOT_FOUND | Model does not exist | List all available models (datasetCode, alias, name) |
+MODEL_NOT_FOUND | Model not found | Lists all available models (datasetCode, alias, name) |

-MODEL_INDEX_OUT_OF_RANGE | Model index out of range | Provide valid index range |
+MODEL_INDEX_OUT_OF_RANGE | Model index out of range | Provides valid index range |

-CONFIG_NOT_FOUND | Configuration does not exist | List registered configuration names |
+CONFIG_NOT_FOUND | Configuration not found | Lists registered configuration names |

-APP_CODE_REQUIRED | Missing appCode | Provide configuration example |
+APP_CODE_REQUIRED | Missing appCode | Provides configuration example |

-TIMEOUT | Request timeout | Current timeout time, optimization suggestions |
+TIMEOUT | Request timeout | Current timeout duration, optimization suggestions |

-OPENAPI_AUTH_PARAMS_MISSING | OpenAPI authentication parameters missing | List missing parameters |
+OPENAPI_AUTH_PARAMS_MISSING | OpenAPI authentication parameters missing | Lists missing parameters |

 Server Error Codes